tonisun/SelflessServe.org/README.md

 # SelflessServe.org

-The Open Source Organization dedicated to developing services that facilitate selfless acts of service, locally and globally.
+An Open Source Organization committed to engineering Microservices that enable humans to perform selfless acts of service, both locally and globally.

 ![logo](public/images/logo.png)